First recorded by Dyke & the Blazers (1966).

 Co-written and first recorded by Eddie Floyd (1966).

-From the wiki: “‘634-5789 (Soulsville, U.S.A.)’ was written by Eddie Floyd and Steve Cropper, in the spirit of ‘Beechwood 4-5789’ by The Marvelettes (1962).
-First recorded by Floyd, ‘634-5789’ was later covered in 1966 by Wilson Pickett whose recording was a US Top 15 hit and #1 R&B. The song has been covered by many performers including Otis Redding, Ry Cooder, and Tower of Power.
-Bruce Springsteen also performs the song live in many occasions.”
+From the wiki: “‘634-5789 (Soulsville, U.S.A.)’ was written by Eddie Floyd and Steve Cropper (of Booker T. & the MGs), in the spirit of ‘Beechwood 4-5789’ by The Marvelettes (1962).
+First recorded by Floyd, ‘634-5789’ was later covered in 1966 by Wilson Pickett whose recording went US Top-15 hit and #1 R&B. The song has since been covered by many performers including Otis Redding, Ry Cooder, and Tower of Power (feat.
+Huey Lewis).
+Bruce Springsteen also performs the song live on many occasions.
+Tina Turner and Robert Cray covered ‘634-5789’ in 1986 as a duet, recorded live as part of her Break Every Rule TV special in the UK, and a subsequent single release saw some European chart success in the Netherlands and Belgium.”

 Written and first recorded by “Sir” Mack Rice (R&B #15 1965).